 Best Sample Questions

-As of June 2019, there are currently 8 official SAT practice tests available online on College Board’s website.
+As of June 2020, there are currently 8 official SAT practice tests available online on the College Board’s website.
 These practice tests are downloadable and completely free!
 If you want to skip printing out the exams and study online, you can find the same free practice tests in Khan Academy’s Official SAT Practice.

 This one is a given.
 Real questions from previous administrations of the SAT are definitely going to be the sample questions to study from.
 Since the practice tests come with an answer key and answer explanations, this ‘prep book’ will help you pinpoint your weaknesses.
 You will also be able to familiarize yourself with the SAT’s content and question types.